WORKING TOGETHER TO CHAMPION AND SUPPORT OUR SECTOR ALL OVER THE WORLD

 Christopher Ward’s transparent approach immediately struck a chord with many consumers in over 120 countries around the world.
 Today, they are one of Britain’s leading export watchmakers and this has inspired Mike’s drive to help define the future of British watchmaking.

-Alistair Audsley - Director
+Alistair Audsley - CEO

 With a successful career crafting brand strategies and stories for blue chips and government, Alistair has advised Roger W. Smith Ltd since 2009.
 Alistair’s other story-telling passion is film and, among many feature documentaries, he co-wrote and produced the Netflix documentary “The Watchmaker’s Apprentice".